sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ## 2. Requirements and Assumptions

 ### 2.1.
 Onboarding
 * The SmartSwitch host PMON should be able to Power Cycle, Shutdown, Reset, and reset the PCIe link per DPU or the entire system.
-The DPU_MODULE will behave like the LINE_CARD_MODULE with respect to these functions.
+The DPU_MODULE will behave like the LINE_CARD_MODULE of a modular chassis with respect to these functions.

 #### SmartSwitch PowerUp sequence:
 * When the smartswitch device is booted, the host will boot first and leave the DPUs in powered up state by default.